 To extract metadata from a new file:

-dotCMS also extracts the file contents as a metadata field named
+The contents of the file are also extracted into a metadata field named

 Since different document types contain different metadata fields, the metadata fields accessible within dotCMS will also be different for each document type.
 For example the following image displays the metadata for a JPG image, while the previous image displays the metadata for a PDF document.
 Image files have image-specific specific metadata fields such as height and width which do not exist (or make sense) for PDF documents.

 Searching Metadata fields